-The Child and Adolescent Psychiatry training programs at Stanford University train participants as clinicians, preparing them to take on leadership roles in Academic Child and Adolescent Psychiatry, Clinical Practice, and Public Service.
+The Child and Adolescent Psychiatry and Psychology training programs at Stanford University train participants as clinicians and scholars, preparing them to take on leadership roles in Academic Child and Adolescent Mental Health, Clinical Practice, Research, Teaching, and Public Service.